tealhorizon87/ms4_right-fit-tailoring/README.md

 ### Acknowledgements
   - Thanks to my mentor for help, guidance and support during this project as always
   - [Stack Overflow](https://stackoverflow.com/) - much like w3schools, an essential source of guidance...there is always someone who has had the same problem, and the answer is likely here
-  - [Code Institute](https://codeinstitute.net/) - from inspiration through all the walkthrough projects to the tools needed to complete
+  - [Code Institute](https://codeinstitute.net/) - from inspiration through all the walkthrough projects to the tools needed to complete this project

 Back to [Table of Contents](#table-of-contents)